oandregal/dataviews-core-days-roma/README.md

 npm start
 ```

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in your browser.

 ## Coda

-This demo has been bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for demonstration purposes.
+This demo has been bootstrapped with [Vite](https://vite.dev) for demonstration purposes.
 It favors educational code, it's not production ready.